French domains of Saint Helena

 These places are connected with the exile of Napoleon I in Saint Helena.
 They house a museum and displays on the life of the Emperor.
 Buildings have been restored as closely as possible to the state that they had in the Napoleonic period.
 They welcome from six to eight thousand visitors annually.
+The museum is financed by the Fondation Napoléon.

-The museum is financed by the Fondation Napoléon and the buildings are maintained by the French Foreign Ministry.
+From 2004, the French estate in Saint Helena was administratively under the representation of the consulate of France in Cape Town.
+They are run locally by a curator who is also honorary consul of France, since 1987 this has been Michel Dancoisne-Martineau.

-Since 2004, the French estate in Saint Helena have been administratively under the consulate of France in Cape Town.
-They are administered locally by a curator who is also honorary consul of France, currently Michel Dancoisne-Martineau.
+A non-profit company, Saint Helena Napoleonic Heritage Ltd, was established in October 2015 to manage the French Domains of St Helena, created by the French Ministry of Foreign Affairs, the St Helena Government, and the Fondation Napoléon.
+The French State retains ownership of the properties and artworks.